davidefuma/Birdies/README.md

 - Dynamic interaction zones for movement and alignment
 - Intelligent border and restricted area avoidance

+## Recent Improvements

+### Dynamic Flocking Behavior
+- Implemented dynamic adjustment for speed and shift based on distance, enhancing flocking realism.

+### Enhanced Dead Bird Visibility
+- Improved the fade effect for dead birds to ensure they remain visible longer.

+### Spatial Partitioning
+- Introduced a grid-based system to optimize bird interaction checks.

+### Batch Processing
+- Birds and particles are now updated and rendered in batches to improve performance.

+### Prey Behavior
+- Prey now avoid aligning or shifting towards predators.

 ## Controls

 ### Control Panel